djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 It is possible to refute a statement by asserting that it is false, of course.
 We might respond to the statement that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".
 This is in a sense to communicate classically rather than intuitionistically.
-In reality we segue between these two modes seemlessly and indeed sometimes it would be pedantic to draw a distinction.
+In reality we segue between these two modes seamlessly and indeed sometimes it would be pedantic to draw a distinction.
-Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode of communication whereas few will be familiar with intuitionstic one.
+Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode of communication whereas few will be familiar with intuitionistic one.

-Finally, we note that to draw attention to the distinction between classical and intutionistic reasoning is far from pedantry.
+Finally, we note that to draw attention to the distinction between classical and intuitionistic reasoning is far from pedantry.
 Modern proof assistants usually operate in one of these two modes.
 Satisfiability solvers are inherently classical, for example, they decide whether statements are true or false.
-On the other hand modern proof assistansts largely operate intuitionistically, they derive or deduce statements that hold.
+On the other hand modern proof assistants largely operate intuitionistically, they derive or deduce statements that hold.
 It almost goes without saying that Occam falls into the latter category.

-[^1]: The word Occam is used somewhat mebulously here.
+[^1]: The word Occam is used somewhat nebulously here.
 It covers a suite of software and services together with the the theory that underlines them.
 This book is an apologia for the latter and there is a companion book, called The Occam User Manual, that covers the former.